Can Permissive Parenting Hurt Your Child?

-Permissive parenting comes with several advantages.
+Permissive parenting comes with some possible advantages.
 First, children raised by a permissive parent or parents tend to be self-assured.
 This is because permissive parents are often very warm and nurturing, and they encourage their children to express themselves freely.
-This choice of parenting style leads to confidence and a willingness to try new things.
+This choice of parenting style may lead to confidence and a willingness to try new things.

-Authoritative parenting is widely considered the best of the common parenting styles.
+Authoritative parenting is often considered the best of the common parenting styles by experts.
 Authoritative parents are calm, kind, patient, and empathetic, but they also expect a lot out of their children and set clear rules and boundaries.
 Children of authoritative parents tend to excel academically, socially, emotionally, and behaviorally.
 They are likely to become self-reliant and independent thanks to the structure and expectations put in place by the parenting authoritative style.

 An authoritative parent has a couple of things in common with a permissive parent; both offer plenty of support and love to their children.
 However, authoritative parents make a point of putting rules and expectations into place, while permissive parents allow children to do as they please.

-One very common example of permissive parenting is having trouble telling your child no. Permissive parents are much more likely to let their children get away with misbehaving because they want to avoid upsetting them at all costs.
-Another example of permissive parenting is prioritizing your child’s needs above your own at all times.
+One example of permissive parenting could be feeling unable to tell your child “no.” Permissive parents are much more likely to let their children get away with misbehaving because they want to avoid upsetting them at all costs.
 Choosing not to enforce rules and boundaries, like bedtime or curfew, is also a frequent example of permissive parenting.